 - There are three new NPQs which are specialist qualifications:

-- NPQ for Leading Behaviour and Culture (NPQLBC).
+- NPQ in Leading Behaviour and Culture (NPQLBC).

 - Find out more about these qualifications by reading our specialist NPQs explainer article.

 - These will provide CPD for teachers who want to make their classroom teaching the best it can be, whether or not they move into school leadership.

 - The national professional qualification for middle leaders (NPQML) has been discontinued.